 - The Wizarding World of Harry Potter

 - Universal Wonderland

-And here are my top attraction rides in order of my own preference:
+Here are our top rides at USJ in order of our ranking preference:

-In the end, it’s really up to you on how you want to prioritize your time within the park and ride your attraction preference, but hopefully, this helps you to better prioritize your time at the park.
+In the end, it’s really up to you on how you want to prioritize your time within the park and ride your attraction preferences, but hopefully, this helps you to better prioritize your time at the park,

 If you have small children, you will pretty much spend most of your time in either The Wizarding World, Minion Park, or Universal Wonderland.

 How to get to Universal Studios Japan the easiest way